Allorah loves to write about the humanities and spirituality. She is majoring in History with minors in Anthropology and English.

-- Ainu Social Structure.
-The Ainu live in small groups of kinship clans in relatively sedentary kotan (villages) with each division of Ainu mobilizing at different rates.
-Ainu clans are made up of anywhere from four to ten families, are patrilineal and patrilocal, and subscribe to egalitarian sexual division of labour (Ainu Museum 2018) (Lewallen 2013, 124-129).
+- Ainu Social Structure: The Ainu live in small groups of kinship clans in relatively sedentary kotan (villages), with each division of Ainu mobilizing at different rates.
+Ainu clans are made up of anywhere from four to ten families, are patrilineal and patrilocal, and subscribe to egalitarian sexual division of labour (Ainu Museum 2018) (Lewallen 2013, 124–129).

-- Mobility.
-Each of the main three divisions of Ainu have different levels of mobility.
-The Hokkaido are the most sedentary while the Kurils are the most mobile (Lewallen 2013, 128).
+- Mobility: Each of the main three divisions of Ainu have different levels of mobility.
+The Hokkaido are the most sedentary, while the Kurils are the most mobile (Lewallen 2013, 128).

-- Hierarchy.
-Although the Ainu are egalitarian in their sexual division of labour, they also employ the use of a hierarchy consisting of chiefs and slaves (Lewallen 2013, 125).
+- Hierarchy: Although the Ainu are egalitarian in their sexual division of labour, they also employ the use of a hierarchy consisting of chiefs and slaves (Lewallen 2013, 125).

-- Animism.
-The semi-sedentary village and the use of hierarchy further complicates the culture-core classification of the Ainu.
-However, it is within the social organization that the animistic worldview and pronounced importance of sharing is seen.
+- Animism: The semi-sedentary village and the use of hierarchy further complicates the culture-core classification of the Ainu.
+However, it is within the social organization that the animistic worldview and pronounced importance of sharing are seen.
 For instance, the hunting of the bear is ritualistic and part of the Ainu religious belief that to kill an animal is to send the descended spirit back to the divine (Ainu Museum 2018).
-The sacrifice of the bear, the returning of the bear spirit, is celebrated at the bear festival where the spoils of the hunt are shared (Irimoto, Obayashi, and Wada 2011, 293-301).
+The sacrifice of the bear, the returning of the bear spirit, is celebrated at the bear festival, where the spoils of the hunt are shared (Irimoto, Obayashi, and Wada 2011, 293–301).
 Every tactic employed by the Ainu in their interactions with the natural world is ideologically symbolic.

-- Trade.
-Deviation from the traditional hunter-gatherer culture core can, yet again, be observed through trade in the techno-economic base of the Ainu.
+- Trade: Deviation from the traditional hunter-gatherer culture core can, yet again, be observed through trade in the techno-economic base of the Ainu.
 Ainu were often exposed to foreign outsiders as early as the 1600s and continues to be subject to continual exposure (Lewallen 2013, 104).
 Ainu and those that visited both benefited from cultural exchange.
-Animal husbandry and the trading of rice for various Ainu goods became a by-product of foreign exposure ((Irimoto, Obayashi, and Wada 2011, 293) (Lewallen 2013, 127).
+Animal husbandry and the trading of rice for various Ainu goods became a by-product of foreign exposure (Irimoto, Obayashi, and Wada 2011, 293) (Lewallen 2013, 127).

-- Tools.
-Tools of the Ainu are portable, reusable, and easily disposable fitting the hunter-gatherer culture core requirements.
+- Tools: Tools of the Ainu are portable, reusable, and easily disposable, fitting the hunter-gatherer culture core requirements.
 In the instance of hunting, poison arrows, automatic spring-bows, and hand bows are all utilized (Irimoto, Obayashi, and Wada 2011, 293).

-- Agriculture.
-The Ainu have highly detailed knowledge of their environment from hunting and planting strategies to environmental factors which affect their work with the land.
-One example of this is how aconite is obtained from plants native to Ainu environments and manufactured by the Ainu into poisons (Irimoto, Obayashi, and Wada 2011, 293-294).
+- Agriculture: The Ainu have highly detailed knowledge of their environment, from hunting and planting strategies to environmental factors which affect their work with the land.
+One example of this is how aconite is obtained from plants native to Ainu environments and manufactured by the Ainu into poisons (Irimoto, Obayashi, and Wada 2011, 293–294).

-- Hunter-Gatherers.
-Again, despite deviations from the traditional hunter-gatherer culture core, it is not enough to place them in either the traditional Steward swidden cultivator or peasant culture-cores but rather enough to deem them as complex hunter-gatherers.
+- Hunter-Gatherers: Again, despite deviations from the traditional hunter-gatherer culture core, it is not enough to place them in either the traditional Steward swidden cultivator or peasant culture-cores but rather enough to deem them as complex hunter-gatherers.

 Ethnocide of a Culture